boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 ~~~~
 {: #iss title="An Example of Successful Initial Subscription" artwork-align="center"}

-# Bootstrapping of an xTR

-When first bootrsapped, an xTR may delete any (stale) state that might be associated with its provisioned xTR-ID.
-To that aim, the xTR sends a Map-Request that has only one ITR-RLOC with AFI = 0.

 # Successful Notification

 The following example assumes that a security association is in place between xTR/Map-Server (Section 7.1 of {{!I-D.ietf-lisp-pubsub}}) and that all subsequent integrity-protection checks were successfully passed.